Clifford Volume and Free Fermion Volume: Complementary Scalable Benchmarks for Quantum Computers: Introduction

 While several alternative volumetric benchmarks have been proposed to address these challenges, they typically resolve only a subset of the three identified issues.
 One benchmark that addresses these issues particularly well is the subcircuit volumetric benchmarking method, which uses subcircuits of varied shapes extracted from target algorithmic circuits \cite{seritan2025benchmarking}.
 In this work, we take a different approach: rather than examining extracted subcircuits, we consider fully functional algorithmic primitives, i.e., circuits that retain their complete computational function while not constituting complete algorithms.

 We introduce two volumetric benchmarks, Clifford Volume (CLV) and Free Fermion Volume (FFV), based on random $n$-qubit unitaries sampled from the Clifford and free fermion groups, respectively.
 These $n$-qubit unitaries possess three key properties: they admit efficient classical simulation with compatible input states \cite{aaronson2004,Terhal_2002}, enabling verification at scale; they serve as fundamental algorithmic primitives in practical applications (such as shadow tomography for qubit systems~\cite{huang2020predicting} or fermions~\cite{wan2023matchgate}, as orbital rotations in quantum chemistry~\cite{rubin2022compressing}, or as the free components of many-body physics evolutions~\cite{alam2025fermionic}); and they are defined abstractly, without reference to hardware-specific features like qubit connectivity or native gate sets.
 When these abstractly defined, algorithmically relevant $n$-qubit unitaries are compiled to specific gate sets and connectivity graphs, the resulting gate counts and circuit depths may vary across platforms, as expected.
-Crucially, however, such architecture-dependent differences emerge naturally through compilation rather than being explicitly built into the circuit definitions.
-In particular, this perspective shows that random Clifford opertions are more sensitive to connectivity constraints than free fermion unitaries.
+Crucially, however, such architecture-dependent differences emerge naturally through compilation rather than being built into the circuit definitions.
+Accordingly, CLV and FFV are explicitly platform-independent at the level of the benchmark task itself.
+This is intended to reduce architecture-induced bias, where benchmark circuits with a fixed structure could implicitly favour one hardware connectivity or native gate set over another.